-UW Tacoma and the Center for Student Involvement do not endorse any specific companies for RSOs to consider banking with.
-To obtain an off-campus bank account, organizations are responsible for contacting companies on their own.
+UW Tacoma and the Center for Student Involvement do not endorse any specific bank for RSO use.
+Officers should conduct their own research when choosing a financial institution.

-Each bank has varying requirements for opening or updating bank account information.
-The Center for Student Involvement can provide a letter of verification for your organization that confirms that your organization is currently registered and identifies officers who registered your organization.
+Banks have varying requirements for opening or updating an organization bank account.
+All banks will require an Employer Identification Number, which you can learn more about in the section of the same name, below.
+Another common request is a letter of verification from the university.
+The Center for Student Involvement can provide a letter of verification for your organization that confirms registration and the current list of officers.
 This letter can be used to open an account or update signature authorization on an existing account.
 Contact our office at uwtclubs@uw.edu to request this letter.

 An Employer Identification Number (EIN), also known as a Federal Tax Identification Number, is issued by the Internal Revenue Service and is used to identify a business entity or organization.
-RSOs may be asked to provide an EIN when opening a bank account.
-This is the responsibility of the RSO to complete.
-We provide some information regarding the process below.
+RSOs will be asked to provide an EIN when opening a bank account.

 The first part of the application is to choose the identity for your group: